Mishalzeera/the-money-manager/README.md

 the Login page.
 Index and related views were adapted with the defensive code "if 'user' not in session:", using the else statement for when the user session cookie is in play.

+### Access User Data From Database

+The next step is displaying the fields from the database in the profile page.
+Also blank buttons that will allow the user to update their finances and view their wishlist/reward.